EhrlichLab/histocytometry_Srinivasan_2023/README.md

 1. segment_thymic_region.ipynb -- Segmentation of whole-lobe, medulla, and cortex

-2. segment_and_draw_CMJ.ipynb -- Segmentation of CMJ and drawing CMJ for manuscript images
+2. segment_and_draw_CMJ.ipynb: Segmentation of CMJ and drawing CMJ for regions of interest images shown in Figure 1e.

 3. find_thymus_region_area.ipynb -- Calculate size of each region for downstream analysis